 Oslo – Nesbyen

-In the morning leave Oslo and head north-west in the direction of Nesbyen.
+In the morning, leave Oslo and head north-west in the direction of Nesbyen.

 Nesbyen is a small town, lying around 150 km from Oslo and 70 km from Geilo.
 If you prefer, you can head straight to Geilo and spend more days there, but I recommend stopping in the little town of Nesbyen first.
-Filled with culture and history, kilometers of cross-country skiing tracks (it’s so Norwegian!), alpine slopes and beautiful quiet landscape, it’s a perfect winter holiday destination to get away from it all.
+Filled with culture and history, kilometres of cross-country skiing tracks (it’s so Norwegian!), alpine slopes and beautiful quiet landscape, it’s a perfect winter holiday destination to get away from it all.